marcusig/woocommerce-product-customizer/src/readme.txt

 **Premium addons**

-This premium comes without limitations.
+This plugin comes without limitations.
 But if you need more functionalities, look at the available addons:

 * <a target="_blank" href="https://wc-product-configurator.com/product/extra-price/">Extra Price</a> - Add an extra cost to any of the choices you offer in your configurable products.
 * <a target="_blank" href="https://wc-product-configurator.com/product/save-your-design/">Save your design</a> - Get your customers engaged by enabling them to save the design they’ve made.